NCAR/python-tutorial/source/tutorials/beginner.rst

     ..

-    If you type ``git log`` you will show a log of all the commits, or changes made to your repository.
+    If you type :bash:`git log` you will show a log of all the commits, or changes made to your repository.

 13. Go back to the top-level directory: